 Pipeline Descriptions

-Pipeline descriptions enable you and your team to effectively communicate what each pipeline means on the Board.
+Pipeline descriptions allow you and your team to effectively communicate what each pipeline means on the Board.
 Adding a description to each pipeline ensures you can communicate what your particular workflow means within your workspace.

 By adding a description to each pipeline, team members will have a clear understanding of what Issues belong in which pipeline allowing for a clear and consistent flow of Issues across the Board.